Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 * "ML.csv" is preprocessed so as to make it suitable to feed into Machine Learning Algorithms.
 The preprocessing is done by "Preprocess.py".
 * The processed dataset, is used by "ML_prediction.py" to predict the political orientation of the tweets.
 * "ML_prediction.py" uses standard Machine Learning Algorithms to predict the political orientation of the tweets as well as attempts to use a Stack Based Voting Algorithm.
-* ".ipynb" file contains the entire sequence in a single file.
+* "ML_code.ipynb" file contains the entire sequence in a single file.
 The accuracy obtained through each algorithm is mentioned in this file.

 ## Data Visualization and Analysis:
-The entire visualization and analysis can be found in the ".ipynb" named 'Data_Visualization.ipynb'
+The entire visualization and analysis can be found in 'Data_Visualization.ipynb'

 ### Initialization and Preprocessing
 Files and variables required for visualization were imported and declared in this section.
-Reading of the input data as well as the preprocessing( segregation, ordering, etc) for it was carried out here.
+Reading of the input data as well as the preprocessing(segregation, ordering, etc) for it was carried out here.

-## Data Visualization and Analysis:
-The entire visualization and analysis can be found in the file named 'Data_Visualization.ipynb'

 ### Visualization